 Encounter-based XP puts a strong emphasis on battling foes, though.
 The more enemies the Avatars wade through, and the tougher they are, the greater their XP rewards.
 So, this is a highly combat-centric reward style.
 That's not a bad thing.
+Mythmagica is a tactical game focused on combat, after all.
+But, this XP Reward method underscores that fact.

 Players also have the option of suggesting a complication, which provides a Major Guts Refresh if the Overlord agrees to adopt the complication into the story.
 But, these tend to be infrequent, and aren't guaranteed, as the Overlord may veto them.
-(See Regaining Guts for Suggesting a Major Complication in The Rules Reference for details.)
+(See Regaining Guts for Negotiating a Major Complication in The Rules Reference The Rules Reference for details.)